Moria refugee camp: History

+Fires

+On 30 September 2019, a fire in the camp killed one Afghan woman who was the wife of the man who would commit the 2023 Lisbon Ismaili Centre stabbings.
 On 8 September 2020, a fire badly damaged the camp of more than 12,000 asylum seekers.
 On 10 September, three Greek ships were sent to help shelter the migrants.
 By then, the camp was almost completely destroyed.
 Most of the refugees were left homeless on the street.
 During protests demanding their evacuation Greek police fired tear gas at them.

 The Greek government maintains that the fires were started deliberately by migrants protesting that the camp had been put in lockdown due to a COVID-19 outbreak amongst the migrants in the camp.
 On September 16, 2020, four Afghan men were formally charged with arson for allegedly starting the fire.
 Two other migrants, both aged 17, which is below the age of full adult criminal responsibility in Greece, were also allegedly involved in starting the fire, and were held in police detention on the mainland.
+Defence lawyers stated that the following trial had "major procedural violations" including incomplete translations, and that the conviction was based largely on testimony from one witness who did not attend.
+An investigation by Forensic Architecture based on photos and videos of the spread of the fire found that it was more likely to have been started by improvised electricity supplies in the midst of flammable tent-like housing in a hot, dry environment, and spread by the wind.
+This was corroborated by a report from the Lesbos fire department.

+Closure

 After the closure of the Moria camp, a temporary facility was rapidly set up at Kara Tepe.
 A more organised closed reception centre for refugees and asylum seekers was approved to be built by the Greek government with EU approval after the fire destroyed the Moria camp.
-It will be located at the Vastria area (near the village of Nees Kydonies) in north-east Lesbos and will be completed by summer 2022.
+It will be located at the Vastria area (near the village of Nees Kydonies) in north-east Lesbos and was scheduled be completed by summer 2022.
+However, the greek Council of State revoked the construction permit, due to a lack of an environmental study, and construction work has since been put on hold.